 Consent to Participate

-Title of Project: Calibration and Validation of High Quality Low-Cost 3D Printed Pulse Oximeter
+Title of Project: Calibration and Validation of Low-Cost 3D Printed Pulse Oximeter

 Principal Investigator: Dr. Tarek Loubani, MD, CCFP (EM)

 Co-investigator: Dr. Melanie Columbus, PhD, Mrs. Kristine Van Aarsen, MSc

 I have read the Letter of Information, have had the nature of the study explained to me and I agree to participate.
 All questions have been answered to my satisfaction.